 Block and unblock adb command

-When adb command is blocked for the device, device user may not receive proper customer support solution.
-You should consider this limitation and have a plan in place to address device user issues.
+communication is disabled, device users may not be able to receive proper customer support for their devices.
+You should consider this limitation and have a plan in place to address device related issues.

 Block adb command